mattford63/riverford-poc/README.md

 allow relevancy based search at the expense of large increase in index-store size.

+A stemming algorithm (porter) and phonetic library (metaphone) is used in the linguistic tokenizer to allow searches to work over mis-spellings and changed word endings.

 The speed of the search comes from using ordered vectors as the data structure for the document ids in the reverse index.
 A class of merge-algorithms that rely on the fact that vectors are ordered offer more speed up when performing operations.
 The computational expense of the initial import operation ~50s is the price paid up front for